-All that is left is to plate the ground beef enchiladas and enjoy!
+All that is left is to plate the enchiladas and enjoy!

-I take my fork and cut into one of the ground beef enchiladas.
+I take my fork and cut into one of them.
 I spoon a little guacamole on the forkful of yumminess.

 I hope you enjoyed this ground beef enchiladas recipe!

 Other popular Mexican recipes

 And as always, may all your dishes be delish!

 If you’ve tried this or any other recipe on the blog, I’d love the hear what you thought about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of my delicious food and delightful cocktails!